kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 April 23: Version 6.24: Box Extents panel now displays throw ranges.
 - 2025 April 27: Version 6.25: Made Combo Damage panel transparent.
 Now displays Silent Force re-pick in Combo Recipe and in framebar.
 Added an option to make Combo Recipe panel display with a transparent background - the option is inside the Combo Recipe panel's gear button.
 Added pushbox width and height display to Box Extents panel.
 - 2025 April 27: Version 6.26: Register Silent Force re-pick when it's done as soon as the knife is able to be picked up.
+- 2025 April 28: Version 6.27: Made the text outline be of higher quality in the Combo Recipe panel when it's in transparent background mode and in the Combo Damage panel.